QPU Solvers: Minor-Embedding

-The D-Wave QPU minimizes the energy of an Ising spin configuration whose pairwise interactions lie on the edges of a QPU working graph, either a Chimera graph for the D-Wave 2000Q or a Pegasus graph for the Advantage.
+The D‑Wave QPU minimizes the energy of an Ising spin configuration whose pairwise interactions lie on the edges of a QPU working graph, such as the Pegasus graph of an Advantage system.
 To solve an Ising spin problem with arbitrary pairwise interaction structure, the corresponding graph must be minor embedded into a QPU’s graph.

 There are algorithms that can embed a problem of \(N\) variables in at most \(N^2\) qubits.